PlasmaPy/SpectroscoPyx/docs/index.rst

-SpectroscoPy Documentation
+SpectroscoPyx Documentation
 ======================

-SpectroscoPy is an open source community-developed core Python package for spectroscopy.
+SpectroscoPyx is an open source community-developed core Python package for spectroscopyx.

 Indices and tables